 As stated earlier, the overall goal of this research is to develop a supplier selection model.
 Thus, the research was seperated into different steps including the determination of supplier selection criteria and application of ANP method as illustrated in Figure 3.1 and Figure 3.2 into choosing suppliers.

-the determination of supplier selection criteria and application of ANP method as illustrated in Figure 3.1 and Figure 3.2 into practice to examine the effectiveness of the set of selection criteria under different cases as well as the efficiency of ANP into chosing suppliers
+Firstly, define the selection problem (goal/ requirements)

+Secondly, collect candidate suppliers (alternatives)

+Thirdly, define supplier selection criteria

+Fourthly, perform ANP analysis into choosing suppliers,.

 Why is ANP chosen for the model?